TBeijen/tbnl-hugo/content/post/2018-12-07-devopscon18-munich.md

 * Tracing
 * Ability to test application resilience via fault injection

-Metaphorically the comparison between doing things 'the wrong way' and sticking a knife in your leg was made.
+Jokingly the comparison between doing things 'the wrong way' and sticking a knife in your leg was made.
 Very apt in my opinion, you'll keep moving forward but it will be slow and hurts a lot.
-I'll keep that in mind if I need a non-technical answer to the question 'why is it again that we are doing this devops thing?'.
+I'll keep that in mind if I need a non-technical answer to the question of 'why would one be doing this devops thing?'.

 The tracability got me wondering how that holds up with GraphQL which tends to wrap errors in the response: